DejanPelzel/BunnyWay.Metrics/README.md

     new Tag("ServerName", "as1"), new Tag("ServerGroup", "2"));

 // Simple way to track timing, just make sure that the object returned by
-//MetricsTracker.Default.TrackTimeMetric is disposed when the tracker should be stopped using (var timer = MetricsTracker.Default.TrackTimeMetric("WebApp.PasswordGeneration.Time")) {
+// MetricsTracker.Default.TrackTimeMetric is disposed when the tracker should be stopped using (var timer = MetricsTracker.Default.TrackTimeMetric("WebApp.PasswordGeneration.Time")) {
     Thread.Sleep(1000);